BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 The OAuth2 *implicit workflow* is an alternative to [the *authorization-token*-based process described above](#obtain-an-access-token-).

 In the *implicit workflow* no persistent *refresh token* is provided.
-The end-user must authenticate to the Intellinote service (and if necessary, authorize your application's access) every time an *access token* is needed.
+The end-user must authenticate to the Team One service (and if necessary, authorize your application's access) every time an *access token* is needed.